lukepistrol/Icon-Asset-Util/README.md

+> This will be deprecated since Xcode 14 allows a single 1024x1024 icon asset which gets scaled automatically.

 # Icon Asset Utility
 This script allows you to create iOS App Icon Assets which can be dragged directly into Xcode.